abinit/abinit/doc/developers/developers_howto.md

     In some tricky cases, you may need to resort to -O0 or use `print` statements to avoid miscompilation.

-For a more complete introduction to gdb, we suggest this youtube tutorial:
+For a more complete introduction to *gdb*, we suggest this youtube tutorial:

-<iframe width="1384" height="629" src="https://www.youtube.com/embed/bWH-nL7v5F4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1384" height="629" src="https://www.youtube.com/embed/bWH-nL7v5F4" frameborder="0"
+allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Basic conventions